TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-ztex-ufm-115/README.txt

 prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+To generate the MIG using ISE13 and install tne Xilinx unisim simulation library, do as follows:

   make mig
   make install-secureip

+To generate the MIG using ISE14 and install tne Xilinx unisim simulation library, do as follows:

+  make mig39
+  make install-secureip

-This will ONLY work with ISE-13 installed, and the XILINX variable properly set in the shell.
+This will ONLY work with correct version of ISE installed, and the XILINX variable properly set in the shell.
 To synthesize the design, do

   make ise